dagger/dagger/docs/current/sdk/go/guides/544174-multistage-build.md

 Next, in the highlighted section, the multi-stage build is achieved by transferring the build artifact from the builder image to a runtime image based on `alpine`.
 The steps are:

-- Create a new container which will be used as the runtime image.
-This is using `From("alpine")`
+- Create a new container image which will be used as the runtime image, using `From("alpine")`.
 - Include the build artifact from the builder image in the new container by replacing the container's filesystem with the original filesystem plus the build artifact
 - Set the entrypoint to our application so that the application is executed by default when the container is run